stellarwp/schema/docs/query-methods.md

 ] );

 if ( $result ) {
-	// Success - $result contains the insert ID for auto-increment columns }
+	// Success - $result contains the insert ID for auto-increment columns.
+}
 ```